ASIA MARKETS: Asian Markets Reverse Course, Make Gains In Topsy-turvy Trading Day

 Continue Reading Below

-Asia-Pacific stocks largely returned to positive territory by midday, with Chinese equities recovering from much of their early declines.
+Stocks largely returned to positive territory in late-session trading in the Asia-Pacific Friday, with Chinese equities recovering from early declines.

-After opening slightly lower, Shenzhen stocks -- where smaller companies are generally listed, as opposed to more industrial-focused and state-owned firms in Shanghai -- rebounded.
+After opening slightly lower, Shenzhen stocks -- where smaller companies are generally listed, as opposed to more industrial-focused and state-owned firms in Shanghai -- led the move higher.

-The Shenzhen Composite ended morning trading up 0.6% and the ChiNext climbed 1.7%.
-In comparison, the Shanghai Composite fell 0.4% after logging its worst month of the year in November.
+The Shenzhen Composite was up 0.9% ahead of the close, while the ChiNext jumped 2.1%.
+In comparison, the Shanghai Composite was dow 0.1% after logging its worst month of the year in November.

-As for the Shenzhen market, "it's quite reasonable for it to move higher given the recent pullback," said Dickie Wong, executive director of research at Kingston Securities.
+For the Shenzhen market, "it's quite reasonable for it to move higher given the recent pullback," said Dickie Wong, executive director of research at Kingston Securities.
+Chinese stocks have seen several notable declines over the past week.

-Hong Kong's Hang Seng continued to be under pressure, with Tencent (0700.HK) a primary cause.
-Ahead of the index's rebalancing at day's end, the Chinese internet giant fell another 2%, putting it into correction territory with an 11% decline from last week's latest record high.
-The Hang Seng was down 0.1%.
+Hong Kong's Hang Seng remained under pressure, mostly due to weakness in Tencent (0700.HK) a primary cause.
+The Chinese internet giant fell another 2.8%, putting it into correction territory with a 12% decline from last week's latest record high.
+The Hang Seng was recently down 0.3%.

 Continue Reading Below